hustcxl/PHM_datasets/README.md

 <!-- /TOC -->

 # PHM_datasets
-## Introduction
+## 1.Introduction
 This repository is used to collect and organize PHM related open source data sets.

 If results based on these data sets are published, please acknowledge the copyright owner.

 In case of infringement, please contact me to delete it.

-## Fatigue Crack Growth in Aluminum Lap Joint - PHM Data Challenge 2019
+## 2.Fatigue Crack Growth in Aluminum Lap Joint - PHM Data Challenge 2019
 * [Resource link by Matteo Corbetta](https://c3.nasa.gov/dashlink/resources/1014/)

 Fatigue experiments were conducted on aluminum lap-joint specimens, and lamb wave signals were recorded for each specimen at several time points (i.e., defined as number of cycles in fatigue testing).
 Signals from piezo actuator-receiver sensor pairs were reported and it was observed that these signals were directly related to the crack lengths developed during fatigue testing.
 Optical measurements of surface crack lengths are also provided as the ground truth.
 The dataset is split in training and validation to facilitate the application of data-driven methods.